johann-solo/oliveandmango.github.io/_posts/blog/2017-06-20-geera-chicken.md

 caption="" %}
 <br>

 I love cumin!
-I find it very aromatic and I add it to more dishes than I originally realized when I sat down to to write this post and got to thinking about it.
+I find it very aromatic and I add it to more dishes than I originally realized when I sat down to write this post and got to thinking about it.
 Geera anything in Trini cuisine is basically meat seasoned and cooked with ground cumin.
 Most commonly boneless bite sized pieces of pork are used in this savoury and most flavourful dish.
 I like it with pork but I also love it with chicken too.
 It's a very common dish that is served up as 'cutters' or finger foods at parties or bars.
 It's said that the the cumin helps allow you to pound back more drinks without consequence.
 Probably an urban legend made up to encourage people to buy more food at bars I say!
 Haha!

 <br>
 {% include image.html